ovotech/ciris-kubernetes/readme.md

 The library is published for Scala 2.11 and 2.12.

 ### Usage

+The library supports Kubernetes secrets and config maps.

+#### Secrets

 Start with `import ciris.kubernetes._`, create an `ApiClient`, and register any authenticators.
 You can then set the namespace for your secrets with `secretInNamespace`, like in the following example.
 You can then load secrets by specifying the secret name.
 If there is more than one entry for the secret, you can also specify the key to retrieve.

 ```scala